cncf/toc/reviews/2020-kubeedge-annual.md

 * How can the CNCF help you achieve your upcoming goals?

-  - More speaking opportunities
+  - We need more speaking and marketing opportunities to help attract more contributors and user adoptions.
+  - We also need some technical writers to help improve documentation and website content.

 * Do you think that your project meets the [criteria for incubation](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc#incubating-stage)?
-  - Yes
+  - Yes, incubation proposal is under preparation.

 ## Project Links
  - [Website](https://kubeedge.io)